wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/2-differences.md

 Dashboards from the data collected within the Business Process Flow.

-As you have now learned, business Process flows are deeply integrated within the Microsoft Power Platform and offer very powerful ways to improve how you manage common business processes.
+As you have now learned, business Process flows are deeply integrated within the Microsoft Power Platform and offer powerful ways to improve how you manage common business processes.